home loans 101

 - the term – This is the number of years you will be making your home loan payments.
 A shorter term means you’ll pay more money each month, but you’ll also pay less interest over time, while a longer term would mean you'd pay less each month but pay more in interest over the life of the loan.

 - down payment – The down payment is the amount you pay upfront for your home.
 They usually range from 3%-20% of the selling price.
 The more money you put down, the less you will have to borrow!
 Your down payment can also factor into a lower rate resulting in a smaller monthly payment.

-- closing costs – Your mortgage lender will be extremely helpful during the home buying process!
-Fees for their service are paid through closing costs, and typically they will be around 2-3% of your loan total.
+- closing costs – Your mortgage lender will be extremely helpful during the home-buying process!
+Fees for their service are paid through closing costs, and typically they'll be around 2-3% of your loan total.
 They can be paid up-front, or your lender will add them to the borrowing amount on some occasions.

 First-time homebuyer?
 Check out our blog about the five things every first-time home buyer should know!

 Interest rates are used to calculate your monthly mortgage payment.
 The higher the interest rate on your loan, the higher your monthly payment will be.

 pro tip - Your interest rate may change before your home loan application process is complete.
 To ensure that your rate won’t rise during this period, you can ask your lender for a lock on the rate you were quoted.
 Rate locks are typically 30-60 days.

 The best loan option depends on your specific needs – everyone's needs are different, and a home loan is not a one size fits all!
 Our partners at Mortgage Center offer a variety of unique and exclusive home loans so every member can meet their purchasing goals!
 These include: